jaypal1-7/NeuralNetwork/README.md

 # stucture
-Class NeuronLayer: This class form a sinlge layer of neurons.
+Class NeuronLayer(NeuronLayer.py) : This class form a sinlge layer of neurons.
 It is used by Class Network for bulding the neural network.
-Class Network : This class connects layers,trains model on the data using performs feed_forward and backward_propagation.
+Class Network(Network.py) : This class connects layers,trains model on the data using performs feed_forward and backward_propagation.
-Main funtion: In the Main function, data is fetched from csv file and after formating used for trainig the model.
+Main funtion: In the Main function, data is fetched from csv file and after formating used for training the model.